microsoft/BotBuilder-V3/specs/manifest/botframework-manifest.md

 `M5220`: Writers MUST include a `desiredType` for each slot definition.

 `M5221`: Readers SHOULD use ordinal comparison to establish equivalency of the value of the `desiredType` field.
 Readers SHOULD NOT use URI ladder comparisons.

+### Trigger set

+The `triggerSet` type describes a set of conditions for activation, typically in the context of an [action definition](#Action-definition).
+The conditions for activation are the union (i.e., the logical "OR") of all available triggers.

+#### Utterances

+The `utterances` field contains a list of text utterances which may trigger this action.
+The value of the `utterances` field is an array of type [`utteranceDefinition`](#Utterance-definition).

 ### Utterance definition